firstbirdtech/api-docs/source/includes/_jobbrandings.md

 ## Get All Job Brandings

-This endpoint retrieves all Job Brandings that are configured for you company.
+This endpoint retrieves all Job Brandings that are configured for your company.

 ### HTTP Request